Hashimkhann1/the-wall-chat-app/README.md

 # The Wall
-this is a simple chat app currently i'm working using flutter and firebase Authencation and messages ui and post and reseving messaging is completed
+This is a simple chat app currently i'm working using flutter and firebase Authencation and messages ui and post and reseving messaging is completed.
+Like functionalty is added now user can like anyone messege.